Koffiefontein Mine, South Africa

 Diamond mine production

-The mine produces high-value diamonds, including white diamonds sized between five to 30 carats.
+The mine produces high-value diamonds, including white diamonds sized between five and 30 carats.
 In 2009, the mine produced 52,089 carats graded at 6.6cpht, a reduction from the 89,622 carats production achieved in 2008.
 Delays in producing from new sections on level 49 and 52 resulted in the decline.
 Production at the mine was 948,000t a year.

-Current production levels at the mine are expected to continue from the pipe's east and west extensions, and the recovery segments at level 52.
+Current production levels at the mine are expected to continue from the pipe’s east and west extensions and the recovery segments at level 52.
 Grades will remain the same.

 Koffiefontein mine operations